 Table A17 in AEO 2014 states that "Consumption at hydroelectric, geothermal, solar, and wind facilities is determined by using the fossil fuel equivalent of 9,716 Btu per kilowatthour.”
 A fossil fuel equivalent is an inaccurate representation of the heat rate for renewable energy sources, considering that renewable energy input rate can be treated as ‘zero’ for all practical purposes.

 We recommend using region-specific factors that accurately reflect renewable energy sources.
-California’s heat rate as determined from the California Energy Commission’s Energy Almanac, which includes natural gas, solar, geothermal nuclear, coal, biomass, hydroelectric, and wind plants, is approximately 6,700 Btu/kWh.
+California’s heat rate as determined from the CEC’s Energy Almanac, which includes natural gas, solar, geothermal nuclear, coal, biomass, hydroelectric, and wind plants, is approximately 6,700 Btu/kWh.
 This is 30% less than the value used in the NOPR TSD.
 The largest utilities in California are currently serving 23% renewable power, which will increase to 33% in 2020 as per California’s Renewables Portfolio Standard (RPS).
 Many other states have similar RPS requirements.
 Increases in renewable energy will drive the heat rate further down.
 Using region specific heat rates that accurately capture the benefits of renewable sources and potential increases future renewable generation will drastically improve the energy savings and other benefits associated with higher efficiency residential furnaces.

 Conclusion

-PG&E supports DOE adopting a national 92 AFUE and consider the option of moving to 95 AFUE.
+PG&E supports DOE adopting a national 92 AFUE at a minimum and consider the option of moving to 95 AFUE based on a revised analysis incorporating the comments outlined in this letter.

 Sincerely,